Bangkok Travel Tips and Passport & Visa Requirements

 Grab your passport, pack a bag, and buy a pillow for the long flight because this year we are going to Bangkok!
 Each year MasterCard provides research to tell traveler’s what the years most popular travel destination is.
 Typically London has been winning the race, but this year with a projection of 21.47 million international visitors puts Bangkok in first place for 2016 which made it beat out top cities such as Paris and New York as well!

 Despite its recent tragedies such its unsteady political infrastructure and 11 bomb attacks that left dozens of foreigners injured, Bangkok’s reputation has not be dulled to adventure seekers.
 Its unique historical presence along with its rich culture, exotic foods, and urban vibe combine to make this city one that traveler’s of all ages need to experience.
-Bangkok is located off the west bank of the Chao Phraya River which was used for trading over 200 years ago.
+Bangkok is off the west bank of the Chao Phraya River.
+Chao Phraya River is still use for trading after over 200 years ago.
 This outlet allows for a lot of cultural influence that make each point of interest interesting as well as special to Thailand.

 Best Place To See in Bangkok: